sagara-gunathunga/me/README.md

 ## Sagara Gunathunga

 Sagara is an Integration and Identity Architect, a Product Manager with 14 years of industry experience.
-Sagara spent 8 years at WSO2 playing Architect & Product Manager roles for several WSO2 products.
+Sagara spent 8 years at WSO2 in Architect & Product Manager roles for several WSO2 products.
 In 2019 he joined an Integration specialist - IntegrationWorks as the Principle Integration Consultant and moved to New Zealand.

 At present, Sagara provides technical leadership in a collaborative approach of building a next-generation iPaaS offering based on cloud-native and open-source technologies.
 He also plays a significant role in developing an in-house PaaS solution that combines cloud platforms, Integration & API-Management with modern DevOps practice.
 He also provides consultation for key clients especially developing Integration and Customer Identity strategies and roadmaps.